-

 Go to article2025.02.12 Trump Wants Sheriffs to Aid Deportation Efforts, but Who Would Pay?

-NYT article discussing how sheriffs' willingness to support Trump admin immigration enforcement is restricted by funding limitations and state and local laws.
+New York Times article discussing how sheriffs' willingness to support Trump administration immigration enforcement is restricted by funding limitations and state/local laws.

 Go to article2025.02.13 Read the letter from Emil Bove accepting Danielle Sassoon's resignation - New York Times